Nth-iteration-labs/contextual/README.md

 See the [demo directory](https://github.com/Nth-iteration-labs/contextual/tree/master/demo) for practical examples and replications of both synthetic and offline (contextual) bandit policy evaluations.

+When seeking to extend contextual, it may also be of use to review ["Extending Contextual: Frequently Asked Questions"](https://nth-iteration-labs.github.io/contextual/articles/_only_pkgdown_/faq.html), before diving into the source code.

 How to replicate figures from two introductory context-free Multi-Armed Bandits texts:

 * [Replication of figures from Sutton and Barto, "Reinforcement Learning: An Introduction", Chapter 2](https://nth-iteration-labs.github.io/contextual/articles/sutton_barto.html)